6 tips to prevent greasy hair, according to experts

 If you're asking yourself how to get rid of greasy hair, you're certainly not alone.

-Most people struggle with greasy hair between washes or after a session at the gym, but for some of us it's a constant battle, and it feels like your only weapons are constant hair washing, or more dry shampoo than one human should ever need!
+Most people struggle with greasy hair between washes or after a session at the gym, but for some of us it's a constant battle, and it feels like your only weapons are constant hair washing, or more dry shampoo than one human should ever need.

 Greasy hair can affect you more during times of stress, during puberty, and also during ovulation - which is why medical conditions such as polycystic ovary syndrome can make greasy hair worse as well.
 However, whatever the cause of your oiliness, there are solutions out there, and you don't have to put up with it any more.

+So, why might you be getting greasy hair - even if you're regularly washing it?
+And, how can we fix it?
 We spoke to various hairdressers and hair experts, including Anabel Kingsley, trichologist at Philip Kingsley, to get to grips with grease and learn how to get rid of greasy hair once and for all... and we bet at least a couple of her tips will surprise you!

-How to get rid of greasy hair
+How to preventof greasy hair

-Ditch your hairbrush!
+1. Ditch your hairbrush

+It might come as a surprise, but your hairbrush could well be responsible for any greasy hair you experience.
 Hair brand Tresemme revealed, "Bristle brushes tend to distribute product and oil down the length of the hair shaft, exacerbating oily-looking locks."

 They recommend using a wide-toothed comb instead, which will distribute less oil through the hair.

-Stop using the wrong hair products
+2. Stop using the wrong hair products

 According to celebrity hairdresser Phil Smith, there are a myriad of reasons your hair may be greasier than you might expect.